Why is My Car Jerking? - All Possible Reasons

-Car jerking can be caused by a blocked catalyst, which leads to gases not being ejected as they should be.
-The result is that, until the car doesn't rev, the car jerks.
-If your car has a blocked catalyst you will also notice the following symptoms apart from the jerking.
+Car jerking can be caused by a blocked catalytic converter.
+The converter regulates toxic gas emissions given off as part of the combustion process.
+When a catalytic converter is blocked, the result is that gases are not being ejected as they should be.
+If your car has a blocked catalyst, you will also notice the following symptoms apart from the jerking.

 - The 'Check engine' light will turn on

 - The car's fuel efficiency will have dropped